 For Lounging on the Beach

 You’ll probably wear a swimsuit every day during your Hawaiian vacation so bring a few to have some variety.
-Most of the bars along the beach are fairly casual so you can just throw on a cover-up and your flip flops and head inside for a cocktail around happy hour.
-This vintage-style pineapple suit by Aixy is darling and super flattering.
+Most of the bars along the beach are fairly casual so you can just throw on a cover-up and your flip-flops and head inside for a cocktail around happy hour.
+This off-the-shoulder swimsuit by Tempt Me is darling and super flattering.

 Be sure to pack a cute kimono cover-up to throw over your swimsuit for wandering around town or to keep your shoulders from burning.

-A baseball hat is the perfect thing to have on hand, not only to shield your face from the sun’s rays, but also to hide your hair if it doesn’t dry so well after a day in the ocean (like mine).
-Bring one from home or, better yet, pick one up at one of the many surf shops in town!
+A wide-brimmed “Aloha Beaches” sun hat is the perfect thing to have on hand, not only to shield your face from the sun’s rays but also to hide your hair if it doesn’t dry so well after a day in the ocean (like mine).

 - Tank tops or t-shirts